CramMK/chip8-rs/README.md

 ## TODO

-Expand on this README
++ Expand on this README
++ Add some documentation
++ Add delay for beeper
++ Fix input

 ## System Dependencies

 `sdl2` together with its dependencies are required to be installed on your hostmachine.
-On arch-based distros you can use
+On Arch-based distros you can use these packages:
-`sudo pacman -Syu sdl2 sdl2_gfx sdl2_image sdl2_mixer sdl2_ttf`
+`sdl2 sdl2_gfx sdl2_image sdl2_mixer sdl2_ttf`
-to install them.

 ## Credits